GoogleCloudPlatform/cloud-opensource-java/docs/0002-why-doesnt-the-compiler-catch-diamond-dependency-conficts.md

 <img src="assets/images/ddc-compiler-00.png" alt="">

 If T is missing, the compiler refuses to compile library D, and it is impossible to execute the code.
-If everything is in order, the compiler builds a JAR.
-This JAR can now be used by other libraries.
+If everything is in order, the compiler builds a JAR file.
+This JAR file can now be used by other libraries.

 Now let's add another library B, which depends on library D. It contains class U and class V. Class U refers to class V in its own library (library B) and